paketo-buildpacks/paketo-website/content/docs/reference/python-reference.md

 SBOMs will be generated for applications which leverage `Pip`, `Pipenv`, or `Poetry`.

+Check out the [Access the Software Bill of Materials guide][how-to/SBOM] for more information about how to retrieve the SBOM for your Python app image.

 Currently the Python buildpack has limited support for generating an SBOM for applications which leverage `Miniconda`.
 Specifically - in order to generate an SBOM for a `Miniconda` application, applications must vendor their dependencies